Sweet shortbreads and cookies tied up in stacks with yellow and red bows

 Who typically receives likely letters?

 Not many students know about likely letters, and not many are recipients either.
-Of the University of Pennyslvania’s 37,267 applicants in 2015, only 3,697 were admitted, and only 400 received a likely letter, according to The Daily Pennsylvanian.
-It was a nice surprise for both Trustin and Pam—and others who have received likely letters from Columbia University in the past few weeks—but on the whole, it’s a mostly understated phenomenon.
+It was a nice surprise for both Trustin and Pam—and others who have received likely letters—when they arrived, but on the whole, it’s a mostly understated phenomenon.
 “As long as I can remember, I have worked toward this one goal,” Trustin said.
 “Now, months earlier than I expected, I completed that goal.
 Therefore, I've had to begin to think very deeply and specifically about the kind of education I want to pursue, although I know it will most likely be in a STEM field.
 This was a major life goal, and I haven't quite figured out what my next major goal is.”

-Pam, who intends to major in a similar field as Trustin, was a member of the Minority Introduction to Engineering and Science (MITES) program, a six-week residential course taught on the campus of the Massachusetts Institute of Technology, during the summer of 2016.
+Pam, who intends to major in a similar field as Trustin, was a member of the Minority Introduction to Engineering and Science (MITES) program, a six-week residential course taught on the campus of the Massachusetts Institute of Technology.
 She thinks this, as well as her other accomplishments, helped her stand out among other applicants.
 “In [Yale’s] case, I got a likely letter because I was a very strong STEM applicant,” Pam said.
-“The director of admissions specifically mentioned this and invited me to YES [Yale Engineering and Science] weekend for engineering and science admitted students.”
+“The Director of Admission specifically mentioned this and invited me to YES [Yale Engineering and Science] weekend for engineering and science admitted students.”

 What do you do after receiving a likely letter?